Quanzat/cse15l-lab-reports/Lab3/lab-report-3-week-6.md

 If, you already streamline the process of logging into ieng6 computer, you wouldn't have to even enter a password.

-* Our goal now is to login to ieng6 computer with only input such as `ssh ieng6` and you would be able to log in.
+* Our goal now is to log in to ieng6 computer with only input such as `ssh ieng6` and you would be able to log in.

 ---